Welcome to this article, I will guide you on How To Sharpen Electric Razor Blades which is very helpful for you.

 When to do stropping?

 When you see your razor isn’t performing well and getting dull you should understand that it’s time for stropping.
-Once in a month, it’s important to do stropping so that you keep enjoying smooth and uninterrupted shaving.
+Once a month, it’s important to do stropping so that you keep enjoying smooth and uninterrupted shaving.

 But when you see stropping isn’t working anymore and your razor performance isn’t improving then it’s time for honing.

 There are a lot of methods and techniques available for honing.
 Most people find honing difficult and confusing regarding wet shaving.
-To save your time and effort we chose the best and easy method for honing that suits everyone.
+To save you time and effort we chose the best and easy method for honing that suits everyone.

 Here we will use synthetic water stones for honing as they are easy to achieve.